Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 If you’re heading to Kauai with kids, it can be helpful to know where the toy stores are.

-For families with younger kids, definitely head to Small Fry Kauai for the cutest locally-made wooden toys and adorable kids’ books.
+For families with younger kids, definitely head to Small Fry Kauai.
+They have the cutest locally made wooden toys and adorable kids’ books.

 4. Kayak the Wailua River